sc-voice/sc-voice/docs/en/490-linode-install.md

 ### Create Linode Server (Staging)
 Linode servers are billed whether they are online or not.
-By creating a Linode server, you are subscribing and will pay for your new Linoder server.
+By creating a Linode server, you are subscribing and will pay for your new Linode server.

 | Parameter | Value |
 | :---- | :---- |